wavetermdev/waveapps/prompt.md

 ## Important Technical Details
 - Props must be defined as Go structs with json tags
 - Components take their props type directly: `func MyComponent(ctx context.Context, props MyProps) any`
-- Use vdom.Props() when passing structured props to vdom.E()
 - Always use waveapp.DefineComponent with the client instance
-- Use PStyle for cleaner style property setting
 - Call SendAsyncInitiation() after async state updates
-- Provide keys when using ForEach() with lists
+- Provide keys when using ForEachIdx() with lists
+- Use Classes() with If() for combining static and conditional class names
 - Consider cleanup functions in UseEffect() for async operations
 - <script> tags are not supported
 - Applications consist of exactly two files:
   - main.go: Contains all Go code and component definitions
   - style.css: Contains all styling (embedded into the app)
 - This is a pure Go system - do not attempt to write React components or JavaScript code
-- All UI rendering, including complex visualizations, should be done through Go using vdom.E()
+- All UI rendering, including complex visualizations, should be done through Go using vdom.H()

 The attached todo app demonstrates all these patterns in a complete application.